Jump to the hatchery’s Conservation Atlas page for full details, including directions, permitted activities, map, brochure, and regulations.

 - 8 a.m. to 8 p.m. daily

-- Offered on request.
+- Tours are offered from March to October on the first and third Saturdays of the month at 10:00 am, or by request.
 Call the hatchery office at the number listed under Address Information to the right.

 - Check Address Information to the right for the area’s address, and Google map.

 To be sure of fishing regulations, report a fishing violation, attend a hatchery tour, or feed the fish, visit the Missouri Department of Conservation trout hatchery.
 The hatchery is located in the north end of the park next to the spring.

 If you need to purchase a fishing permit, daily tag, trout permit, purchase fishing equipment, camping supplies, groceries or get tips on what lure is working best, go to the park store or call 417-532-4307.